oxlade39/oxlade39.github.com/_posts/2012-04-23-Writing-an-sbt-plugin.md

     }
 )
 {% endhighlight %}
 This would define two project settings (one standard setting and one task) scoped to the new `createOrstrichDist` task.
 This just means you don't screw up settings in the standard build or other plugins.

 It helped me to think of my plugin in terms of a typical build cycle.
 What are it's inputs (`sources`), it's generated sources (`unmanagedResources`) and it's output (`artifact`).

 ### Using your plugin to build your plugin
-If, like me, your head explodes on dealing with anything recursive then this is quite confusing but it's possible with SBT.
+If, like me, your head explodes on dealing with anything recursive then this is quite confusing but it is possible with SBT.

 Say you're writing a plugin to automate document generation from your tests, you're probably going to want to generate documentation for the plugin itself.
 If you want to understand why this works you should read [this](https://github.com/harrah/xsbt/wiki/Getting-Started-Full-Def) otherwise just add this to `./project/plugins.sbt` __not__ `./build.sbt`:
 {% highlight scala %}